ikefix/ikefix/README.md

 - 👋 Hi, I’m @ikefix
-- 👀 I’m interested in Software Development
+- 👀 I’m a Fullstack Software developer, Technical writer, System Adminstrator
-- 🌱 I’m currently learning Software Engineering @ ALX
-- 💞️ I’m looking to collaborate on a Betting project
+- 💞️ I’m looking to collaborate on any project (Fintech, Edutech, Realtech)
 - 📫 How to reach me: Email: omekeikechukwu877@gmail.com  phone: +2347060837121

 <!---
 ikefix/ikefix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.